International students FAQs

 -

-If you test positive for COVID-19 through either a rapid antigen test or a PCR test, please make sure you follow the University’s COVID-19 testing and notification advice.
+If you test positive for COVID-19, please make sure you follow the University’s COVID-19 testing and notification advice.

 Remember you can access support services online, including emergency and crisis support, when you need help.- University Health Service is providing in-person and telehealth consulting for acute and preventive medical care